How to Build a Hygiene Kit: Essentials Every Filipina Needs

 Prevent maskne with an anti-bacterial spray.

 Face mask breakouts are a struggle these days, especially with the humid weather.
-Be sure to carry around an anti-bacterial facial spray like POND’S Anti-Bacterial Face Mist to keep your skin protected.
-It contains niacinamide, an alpha hydroxy acid, to exfoliate the top layer of the skin.
+Be sure to carry around an anti-bacterial facial spray.
 You can easily freshen up with a spritz while you're on the go.

 Stay fresh with baby wipes.

-Formulated for sensitive baby skin, Baby Dove Rich Moisture Baby Care Wipes are gentle enough to refresh your face, neck, arms, and hands.
-It removes impurities while moisturizing with a non-irritating, hypoallergenic, and alcohol-free formula.
+If you have sensitive skin, trying out gentle skin care products for baby can be an option.
+Baby Dove Rich Moisture Baby Care Wipes are gentle enough to refresh your face, neck, arms, and hands.
+It removes impurities while moisturizing with a non-irritating, hypoallergenic, and alcohol-free formula — a great choice when you have skin flare-ups.
 You can also use POND’S Antibacterial Wipes, which are handy towelettes fight 99% of germs and acne-causing bacteria.

 Good hygiene includes brushing your teeth, so always pack a toothbrush and toothpaste. closeup Menthol Fresh Toothpaste is an anti-bacterial formula with micro-shine crystals that eliminate 99% of bacteria.
 Bonus: a minty fresh flavor that keeps you feeling fresh and confident all day.